yellowmessenger/documentation/docs/platform_concepts/studio/steps/action-nodes-and-logic.md

 ---

-### 12.Send OTP and verify OTP
+### 12. Send OTP and verify OTP
 Send OTP and Verify OTP are simple nodes that can be used for sending and verifying OTPs.

+ ![](https://i.imgur.com/PedjC6o.png)

  In verify otp node, you can also branch the flow based on verification success and failure.

- ![](https://i.imgur.com/PedjC6o.png)

 ![](https://i.imgur.com/aRvqus8.png)

-### 12.Generate PDF
+### 13. Generate PDF
 This node is used to generate PDFs that contain dynamic data.

 ![](https://cdn.yellowmessenger.com/4yIdNmUwh3Q51626268800011.png)